jiasquaredfu/Wyss-Institute-Protein-Design-Workshops/README.md

 # 2. Install Machine Learning Models
-*all GitHub repos for the machine learning models are linked in the section header for detailed instructions if needed* Make a new folder where you want to keep software
+*all GitHub repos for the machine learning models are linked in the section header for detailed instructions if needed*
+- Naviugate to a folder where you want to keep software
-- this can be done manually or through the following commands quickly
+- This can be done manually or through the following commands quickly (change path to yours)
 <pre> cd /Users/jiasquared/Desktop/Wyss </pre>
+- Make a new folder to store everything (the name can be anything)
 <pre> mkdir protein_design_software && cd protein_design_software </pre>
 ## 2a.
 Install [RFDiffusion](https://github.com/RosettaCommons/RFdiffusion)
 1. Ensure you are in the directory you want <pre> cd protein_design_software </pre>